-- Repealing the corporate income tax, Part 1 of Article 4 of Chapter 105 (1) of the General Statutes. - (2) Including all types of business entities under a revised form of the franchise tax, Article 3 of Chapter 105 of the General Statutes. - Limiting the annual filing fee for all business entities to the amount of (3) the filing fee for corporations. - Revising the current franchise tax to include two components, an (4) assessment based on asset values and an assessment based on gross income or receipts from business activities. - The revised franchise tax would be calculated and applied on a (5) consolidated basis for members of a related or affiliated group of business entities, allocated and apportioned to this State using existing formulas for allocating and apportioning corporate income. - The tax rates to be applied to these components would be the rates that (6) are determined to yield revenue equal to the current combined revenue from corporate income and franchise taxes. - (7) The Department of Revenue would annually review the revenue generated by the new simplified tax to determine if rate adjustments are necessary to preserve the revenue-neutrality of the simplification. - Any other issues or elements the Study Committee considers (8) appropriate.
+- (1) Repealing the corporate income tax, Part 1 of Article 4 of Chapter 105 of the General Statutes. - (2) Including all types of business entities under a revised form of the franchise tax, Article 3 of Chapter 105 of the General Statutes. - Limiting the annual filing fee for all business entities to the amount of (3) the filing fee for corporations. - Revising the current franchise tax to include two components, an (4) assessment based on asset values and an assessment based on gross income or receipts from business activities. - The revised franchise tax would be calculated and applied on a (5) consolidated basis for members of a related or affiliated group of business entities, allocated and apportioned to this State using existing formulas for allocating and apportioning corporate income. - The tax rates to be applied to these components would be the rates that (6) are determined to yield revenue equal to the current combined revenue from corporate income and franchise taxes. - (7) The Department of Revenue would annually review the revenue generated by the new simplified tax to determine if rate adjustments are necessary to preserve the revenue-neutrality of the simplification. - Any other issues or elements the Study Committee considers (8) appropriate.

 SECTION 3.
-The Revenue Laws Study Committee may report its findings, together with any recommended legislation, to the 2005 General Assembly upon its convening and shall make a final report, together with any recommended legislation, to the 2006 Regular Session of the 2005 General Assembly upon its convening.
+The Revenue Laws Study Committee may report its findings, together with any recommended legislation, to the 2006 Regular Session of the 2005 General Assembly and shall make a final report, together with any recommended legislation, to the 2007 General Assembly.